 Below the font settings are the new Automatic Text settings.
 There is a lot in here, especially when the window isn’t so wide, because the various data checkboxes are wrapped to two or three lines.
 Still, I’ve tried to be inventive and keep the options to a minimum while still providing adequate usability.
 For example, in addition to simply turning the Automatic Text on and off, there is a third option to leave the Text active but hide all of the options.
 The same goes for the preview box.
 If you don’t need that, there is a Hide this preview checkbox, so you can collapse all of this down to just two lines when you are not using it.

 We are using most of it right now though, so take a look at the options we have, continuing with the Replace and Append options.
 The Replace option simply replaces the text that you entered when you created this particular text watermark.
 These options are not tied to the saved watermark text as such, but they use the font that is saved with the text, so if you intend to override the text with the Replace or Replace Split options, you can simply use the text as a label remember your font settings by.
-The difference between Replace and Replace Split is that the Split option breaks down the text into two or three lines.
-If you look to the right of the checkbox that says Caption, there is a carriage return symbol.
-This adds a carriage return after the Caption if you need to do that.
-The next two lines that you see in this preview are wrapped intelligently based on the length of the Caption or your Text Watermark if you choose the Append or Append Split options.
+The difference between Replace and Replace Split is that the Split option puts a carriage return after the manually entered text and will also intelligently split the automatic text into two lines at a suitable location.

 The Append and Append Split options work in exactly the same way, but the text is appended to your watermark text, so in this example, the first line would be Martin Bailey Photography K.K. because that’s what I added as my watermark text.
 That though, along with the options you select, is all that is saved in the plugin.
 The rest of the text is all information that is embedded in the image and placed here automatically when you open an image.
 Then there are the Spacer options.
 This is the character or characters used between each item in the list of shooting information.
 If you do not choose one of the Split options and simply Replace or Append, all information will be in one or two long lines with the Separator between every element.